niklopez/Backendrecipe1/README.md

+# Recipe App - CST438 Software Engineering

-# CST438 Software Engineering California State University Monterey Bay
+This project is a Recipe App developed as part of the CST438 Software Engineering course at California State University Monterey Bay.
-# Student Registration project Front End application

-This application is written in React and requires node.js to be installed.